Soil Analysis

 Our GatorGuarantee for all customers: If you're not satisfied with our service, we'll return to your property, free of charge.
 And if you're still not happy, we'll refund your last application and pay you $25 for your trouble!

-Turf grasses growing in our area benefit greatly from annual lawn aeration to reduce thatch buildup and more importantly, relieve soil compaction.
-This service will help improve the recycling flow of air, water, and nutrients to the root system.
+Turf grasses in our area benefit from annual lawn aeration.
+Aeration reduces thatch buildup and relieves soil compaction.
+This service improves the flow of air, water, and nutrients.
+Improved flow helps nutrients reach the root system more effectively.

 Grub damage is the most common type of damage sustained in lawns throughout the United States.
 Customers who choose to add grub control to their scheduled services will receive it along with control of all turf feeding and subsurface feeding insects.